 Tips for a Smoother Journey

-- Buy a local SIM or eSIM at the airport to access maps, translation apps, and bookings.
-Tipping isn’t mandatory but is appreciated.
-Rounding up or leaving 10% is polite in most settings.
+Buy a local SIM or eSIM at the airport to stay connected for maps, translation apps, ride-hailing, and bookings—it’s a small step that makes navigating much easier.
+Tipping isn’t mandatory in Thailand, but it’s appreciated; rounding up or leaving about 10% in restaurants, cafes, and for tuk-tuk drivers is considered polite.

 Why Book with Scott & Thomas